vertesy/Stringendo/README.md

-# Stringendo - A string parsing library
+# Stringendo - a string parsing library

 String parsing functionalites for generating plotnames, filenames and path.
 Used by [Stringendo](https://github.com/vertesy/Stringendo) and [ggExpress](https://github.com/vertesy/ggExpress).
 Complements the new [CodeAndRoll2](https://github.com/vertesy/CodeAndRoll2).
 Many functionalities were part of the formerly used [CodeAndRoll (v1)](https://github.com/vertesy/CodeAndRoll).